Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish school behaviour analysis

 Visual-based monitoring systems for detecting abnormal fish behaviour often rely on known scenes and predefined movement models, which can be subjective and lack adaptability to different environments \cite{francisco2020high}.
-Analyzing many target trajectories in a specific scene can reveal behaviour patterns and construct effective motion behaviour models with greater universality and applicability \cite{maaloy2019spatio}.
+Advanced tracking methods, however, offer more robust and adaptable solutions for analysing fish behaviour in diverse aquaculture settings \cite{maaloy2019spatio}.

-Using visual monitoring systems, researchers can obtain 3D time-varying trajectory data (location and time information) of fish.
-Studies have tracked zebrafish using YOLOV2 and Kalman filters, obtaining movement trajectories that showed significantly faster swimming, greater agitation, and agglomeration in the centre of the aquarium during feeding periods \cite{barreiros2021zebrafish}.
-Other researchers have developed semi-automatic in situ tracking systems to reconstruct synchronized 3D movement trajectories of individual reef fish in social groups, analyzing their behaviour when capturing plankton prey \cite{engel2021situ}.
+Tracking technologies enable researchers to obtain comprehensive data on fish movement, including average, maximum, and minimum speeds, acceleration, average collision frequency, and trajectory changes.
+For example, studies have tracked zebrafish using YOLOV2 \cite{wang2023comprehensive} and Kalman filters, obtaining movement trajectories that showed significantly faster swimming, greater agitation, and agglomeration in the centre of the aquarium during feeding periods \cite{barreiros2021zebrafish}.
+Similarly, semi-automatic in situ tracking systems have been developed to reconstruct synchronized 3D movement trajectories of individual reef fish in social groups, analysing their behaviour when capturing plankton prey \cite{engel2021situ}.